 A headhunter will have a lot of success if the position represents a real career opportunity for the candidate.
 Therefore, it is usually not necessary to ask for a headhunter’s services for entry-level positions.
 Placement agencies should be privileged in that situation.

 For intermediate, senior or executive position, a headhunter will give you a competitive advantage allowing you to access candidates that you wouldn’t have received through job postings only.

 Nature of the service: Headhunters vs Placement Agency

-Both headhunters and placement agency offers recruiting services, but usually placement agency doesn’t do headhunting, meaning they will not approach applicants who haven’t applied or that are not already part of their bank of internal candidates.
+Both headhunters and placement agencies offers recruiting services, but usually a placement agency doesn’t do headhunting, meaning they will not approach applicants who haven’t applied or that are not already part of their bank of internal candidates.
 Their approach is therefore less active than that of a headhunter.

 On the other hand, headhunters carry out very detailed research in various databases to identify relevant candidates, often already employed, in order to validate their openness to consider new opportunities and present them with your opportunity.
 Headhunters will usually plan a phone interview and sometimes even face-to-face interviews with the candidates they find before they introduce them to you, ensuring that the relevance and quality of each candidate submitted are up to the best standard.

 The rate for headhunters is often higher than what you would find for a placement agency because their work involves several dozen hours of research, getting in touch with candidates, reminders and follow-ups, and interviews with candidates to only present you the ones who will specifically meet your criteria.